jackfmaxwell/jack-objectspawn_lib/README.md

         If we are the dedicated host
                 Tell the server to delete the object, if the server deletion failed then reduce an attempt counter (only 3 attempts)
         If we are not the dedicated host
                 Leave the object.
 In the bank script players can walk into the bank and will need to delete any local props but not delete the newly created synced props that the dedicated host created initally.
-So instead we ask the dedicated host if they are aware of this entity by this netID.
+So instead we ask the dedicated host (using number to call their client) if they are aware of this entity by this netID.
                         If they are not, we can delete it because its just strangely networked but only appearing for us.
                         If they are, do not touch it, this is the entity we will use for our interactions (in bank script) The entity found is not networked.